MBCProject/mbc-markdown/yfaq/README.md

 For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
 When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
 Rather, both were updated to show a relationship to the new ATT&CK technique.

-### MBC 1.0 included ATT&CK techniques?
-Why is MBC v2.x a stand-alone *supplement* to ATT&CK? ###
-Although we believe that to most effectively support malware analysis, MBC should provide a complete set of malware-related behaviors, updates to ATT&CK, including addition of new platforms (e.g., ICS and cloud), make it difficult to keep MBC current.
-Also, most malware vendors using ATT&CK in their reporting consider the complete set of ATT&CK techniques, even though some techniques are never used.
-Consequently, MBC v2.x defines new, malware-related behaviors, as well as malware-focused enhancements to ATT&CK techniques, but it no longer defines a restricted set of ATT&CK techniques that pertains to malware.

 ### Will MBC *always* remain distinct from ATT&CK, or someday might its content be merged into ATT&CK? ###
 We can't predict what will happen in the long run, but currently there are no plans to merge MBC into ATT&CK.
 Over time, new ATT&CK techniques will be defined and some may directly pertain to malware in expanded ways.
 For example, the April 2019 ATT&CK update included a new technique - [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) - which may seem to blur the line between ATT&CK and MBC.
 However, the technique focuses on checks made by a human adversary (although malware is mentioned), and it's defined in the context of Defense Evasion and Discovery.
 Two related MBC behaviors pertain to malware anti-analysis objectives: [[Sandbox Detection]](../anti-behavioral-analysis/sandbox-detection.md) and [[Virtual Machine Detection]](../anti-behavioral-analysis/virtual-machine-detection.md) (ATT&CK doesn't define anti-analysis tactics).